How to Make Iced Matcha: Cold vs Hot Water – Tested

 How to make iced matcha

-Want to know make tea that tastes absolutely delicious?
+Want to know how to make tea that tastes absolutely delicious?

 We tested two ways – using cold and hot water to demystify which one tastes better.